 Besides the paver, Granite purchased a Speed Screed Heavy-Duty from MFC to place and finish the Miramar pavements.
 The screed was used on all full-width pours under 30 ft. wide and also on smaller irregular areas and sections.

 Since this screed is designed specifically for low slump, high-production applications, it was well suited for the project.
 According to Mark Bare, construction manager for Granite, “The Speed Screed handled the high-temperature mix with ease.
 I’ve had plenty of previous experience with the MFC forms and screeds and know they can be relied upon to get tough jobs done on time.”

-The entire Miramar project is due for completion in two years and is planned to be a Gold-certified Leadership in Energy & Environment Design (LEED) project.
+The entire Miramar project is scheduled for completion in two years and is planned to be a Gold-certified LEED project.
 Some of its most sustainable features include 1.3 million sq. ft. of recycled concrete and asphalt, which will generate 73,000 tons of aggregate used in the base support of the new high-temperature concrete aprons.